CoderSales/Quantitative-Research-Methods-Research-Project-version-2/PreparationForSubmission/LiteratureReview.md

 There is some documentation for combining Java and R.

-However, after a recommendation by two different lecturers, one in Political Science and the other my Module Director Dr. James Sweeney, I decided to use RShiny.
+However, after a recommendation by two different lecturers, one in Political Science and the other the Quantitative Research Methods Module Director Dr. James Sweeney, I decided to use RShiny.

 The first step in the process was downloading and installing R.